 WELCOME TO ABR SCOTLAND

-The next ABR Assessment & Training clinic will be held in early March 2018.
+The next ABR Assessment & Training clinic starts on Friday 9th March with the last training session on Tuesday 13th March 2018.
 A number of children currently on the programme and some new entrants will be receiving their Annual Assessments or Initial Assessments.
 Training will be provided for new parents / carers and for all other children continuing on the programme.
 Parents of those currently on the programme will be contacted automatically in due course.

 WHAT HAPPENS ON THE FIRST VISIT?

 New entrants will first require to be assessed.
 This takes around 2 -3 hours during which time numerous photographs of your child in different positions will be taken by our team.
 These photographs are designed to show you in great detail the nature of your child's difficulties and help you to understand exactly what has to be changed to give your child a better life.
 Our experienced assessors will go through the photographs with you and you are free to ask whatever questions you wish.
 They will also ask you about daily routines, breathing, feeding, drugs regime etc before drawing up an individual programme of exercises for your training.

 You are free to take your own photographs or video all or part of the assessment.
 Should you wish a copy of our photographs of your child please remember to bring a portable memory device.

 After assessment you will commence training (generally the day after the assessment).
 This will consist of 2 x 2.5 hours training blocks designed to teach you some basic moves to help you start strengthening your child.
 These training blocks will generally be "back to back" with a 30 minute break between however, parents may request individual sessions over one or two days if that better suits their arrangements.

 ABR Scotland will train up to 3 adults for every patient.
 You will be shown each exercise by your trainer and then practice the moves on another member of your team and our ABR staff.
 Only when you have reached an acceptable standard will you be allowed anywhere near your child!